FlorisSteenkamp/squares-rng/README.md

 * **Fast** → From the arXiv paper: "...one of the fastest counter-based RNGs".
-It produces about 50 million 'random' numbers on my 1st gen. Intel i7 per second, but the original algorithm can do about 1000 million / second - the reason for the slowdown is probably due to WASM having to convert from u32 to f64 on each call (again, necessary for compatibility with JavaScript).
+It produces about 50 million 'random' numbers on my 1st gen. Intel i7 per second, but the original algorithm can do about 1000 million / second - the reason for the slowdown is probably due to the original author's code being inlined (i.e. no function call overhead) and possibly to a lesser extend the fact that WASM have to convert from u32 to f64 on each call (again, necessary for compatibility with JavaScript).
 * **Crush-proof** → Passes statistical [BigCrush](https://en.wikipedia.org/wiki/TestU01) tests
 * **Synchronous WASM** → no `Promise`s or `async` required! (due to the WASM Module being read from a static Base64 string and not from a file or url)